 Società a responsabilità limitata are normally used for closely held companies with limited equity.
 The minimum capital is EUR 10,000 divided into 'quota' (rather than shares) which are not represented by certificates.
+Each shareholder is granted just one quota having a nominal value corresponding to the portion of the corporate capital subscribed by it.
 The governance of this type of company is more flexible than that of SpAs and is well suited not only for smaller scale operations, but also as a fully owned subsidiary vehicle in Italy of a multinational parent corporation or, in certain circumstances, as a joint venture company.

-(Srls may also be incorporated with a capital lower than EUR 10,000, but in such cases the Srls must allocate at least 20% of the yearly profits to the mandatory reserve until the aggregate value of the corporate capital and of the mandatory reserve jointly hit the threshold of EUR 10,000).
+Srls may also be incorporated with a capital lower than EUR 10,000 (equal to at least EUR 1), but in such cases the Srls must allocate at least 20% of the yearly profits to the mandatory reserve until the aggregate value of the corporate capital and of the mandatory reserve jointly hit the threshold of EUR 10,000.